web-infra-dev/rsdoctor/CONTRIBUTING.md

 What this will do:

-- Install all dependencies
+- Install all dependencies.
-- Create symlinks between packages in the monorepo
+- Create symlinks between packages in the monorepo.
-- Run the `prepare` script to build all packages (this will take some time, but is necessary to make ensure all packages are built)
+- Run the `prepare` script to build all packages, powered by [nx](https://nx.dev/).

-> A full rebuild of all packages is generally not required after this.
-If a new feature you are developing requires an updated version of another package, it is usually sufficient to build the changed dependencies.

 ### Set Git Email